ronnieholm/FSharp-onion-architecture-sample/README.md

 - A simple identity provider to issue, renew, and inspect JWTs accepted by the REST API.
-- Command Query Responsibility Segregation (CQRS) access to the application layer from clients.
+- Command Query Responsibility Segregation (CQRS) access to the application layer.
 - Paged responses for endpoints which return collections.
 - Integration tests with the ability to fake any dependency.
-- Database migrations and initial data seeding.
+- Database migrations and initial seeding.
 - ASP.NET health checks for memory and database.
 - k6 load test with baseline under `tests/k6`.
 - Architecture decision records under `docs/architecture-decision-records`.

-The Scrum domain was chosen because it offers sufficient complexity and everyone is familiar with it, though most aspects of the application is illustrated with stories and tasks only.

-With only stories and tasks, onion architecture and domain driven design may seem to introduce a disproportional amount of complexity.
-They're only worth it for a larger domain with more integrations, and where core isn't solely exercised through a web service.
+The Scrum domain was chosen because everyone is familiar with it, though most aspects of the application is illustrated with stories and tasks only.
+Onion architecture and domain driven design may therefore seem to introduce a disproportional amount of complexity.
+In practice, they're only worth it for larger, more complex domains with more integrations.

 Not every project requires an implementation of every concept from onion architecture and domain driven design.
-Concepts should be scaled up or down based on actual business complexity and expected total cost of ownership over the lifetime of the software.
+Concepts should be scaled up or down based on business complexity and expected evolution of the application: if core is expected to only ever be accessed through the web service, code from core handlers could be moved to HTTP handlers.
+On the other hand, if core is to be exposed through multiple of web, gRPC, console, or a long running service, the extra indirection with core handlers becomes valuable.

+The sample constraints itself to The Blue Book concepts rather than cutting corners due to unknown unknows.
+That means implementing CQRS, aggregates, entities, domain events, and so on.
+For the HTTP API, the sample adheres to the Zalando API guidelines.
+It doesn't mean The Blue Book and the Zalando API guidelines are the end all, be all, but it's important the sample adopts constraints reflecting a larger real-world application.

 ## Getting started